ChristianScarpati/acme-exercise/Readme.md

 - I created and set up the environment configurations with nodejs and tester jest.
 - Developed sketches and flowcharts
-- I used Trello to go step by step using the S.M.A.R.T. approach. [trello](images/Trello.png)
+- I used Trello to go step by step using the S.M.A.R.T.
+Approach. ----> [trello](images/Trello.png)
 - I separated the project structure through folders (controllers, utils, images, etc).
 - Code development through functions that fulfill a particular feature.
 - Upload to github.